Skip to content

 Why do I need to specify output_type?

-When executing a prompt, you need to provide both the response_format (in the Prompt) and the output_type (when calling execute_prompt).
-The response_format defines the expected structure of the response and is used to generate a JSON schema for the LLM API.
+When executing a prompt, you need to provide both the output_type (in the Prompt) and the output_type (when calling execute_prompt).
+The output_type defines the expected structure of the response and is used to generate a JSON schema for the LLM API.
 This schema is also saved with the prompt for future reference (decoupled from runtime execution).
 The output_type tells the system what Python type to parse the LLM's response into at runtime.
 Both should match to ensure type safety and that the response is parsed as expected.

 Example Usage